demo-projects/upgrade-demo/README.md

 4. Copy all the javascript files into the new project under `src`
 5. install @angular/upgrade (`npm i @angular/upgrade`)
 6. import `UpgradeModule` to your `AppModule`
+7. bootstrap the `angularjs`module in your `AppComponent` init hook
+8. Move global files files to assets folder as needed

 `checkout 01_bootstrap`